OpenST/ost-wallet-sdk-ios/README.md

 - Swift version: 4.2

 ## Dependencies
-We use open-source code from the projects listed below.The setup section below provides instructions on adding the packages to your code.
+We use open-source code from the projects listed below.
+The `Setup` section below provides instructions on adding the packages to your code.
 - [Alamofire](https://github.com/Alamofire/Alamofire)
 - [CryptoSwift](https://github.com/krzyzanowskim/CryptoSwift)
 - [EthereumKit](https://github.com/D-Technologies/EthereumKit)